kuba2k2/sslpsk3/README.md

 Version from [autinerd/sslpsk2](https://github.com/autinerd/sslpsk2) updated to work with OpenSSL v1 and v3.

+Updates for `SSLContext` inspired by a [PR created by @doronz88](https://github.com/drbild/sslpsk/pull/28).

 ## Contributing

 Please submit bugs, questions, suggestions, or (ideally) contributions as issues and pull requests on GitHub.

 ## License

-Copyright 2017 David R. Bild, 2020 Sidney Kuyateh, 2023 Kuba Szczodrzyński
+Copyright 2017 David R. Bild, 2020 Sidney Kuyateh, 2025 Kuba Szczodrzyński

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of